CU-DBMI-Peds/phoenix/README.md

 Implementation of the Phoenix and Phoenix-8 Sepsis Criteria as described in:

-* ["Development and Validation of the Phoenix Criteria for Pediatric Sepsis and Septic Shock"](doi:10.1001/jama.2024.0196) by Sanchez-Pinto, Bennett, DeWitt, Russell et.al.
-(2024)
+* ["Development and Validation of the Phoenix Criteria for Pediatric Sepsis and Septic Shock"](doi:10.1001/jama.2024.0196) by Sanchez-Pinto, Bennett, DeWitt, Russell et al. (2024)

-* ["International Consensus Criteria for Pediatric Sepsis and Septic Shock"](doi:10.1001/jama.2024.0179) by Schlapbach, Watson, Sorce, et.al.
-(2024).
+* ["International Consensus Criteria for Pediatric Sepsis and Septic Shock"](doi:10.1001/jama.2024.0179) by Schlapbach, Watson, Sorce, et al. (2024).

 The best overview for this package is the R vignette which you can view locally after installing the R package via